 What is angle should the solar array be mounted?

 The solar arrays arrays typically are mounted to maximize solar radiation.
-Thus the angle may vary for the locale.
-For solar arrays deployed in northern environments, a 90% angle is used as during the month of December, the sun is low on the horizon, and the optimum angle is near 90%.
-Mounting the solar arrays at 90% also allow snows to shed as well as simplifies solar mounts.
+Thus this angle may vary for the locale.
+For solar arrays deployed in northern environments, a 90% angle is used as during the month of December when the sun is lowest on the horizon, and the optimum angle during this time is near 90%.
+Mounting the solar arrays at 90% also allow snow to shed as well as simplifying solar mounting.
 You will most commonly see solar panel arrays utilized to remote telecom and SCADA applications mounted at 90% in Canada and Northern US.

 Related Products & Accessories